The genetic condition Male Pattern Baldness

-There are currently two clinically-proven treatments for this that are officially recognised by both the UK and USA’s medical regulatory boards, the MHRA and FDA respectively.
-However, partly due to the size of the market given how many men are affected, drug companies and researchers are constantly trying to develop new ways to treat this type of hair loss.
+There are currently two clinically-proven treatments for this that are officially recognised by both the UK and USA's medical regulatory boards, being licensed by the MHRA and FDA-approved, respectively.
+However, partly due to the size of the market given how many men are affected, drug companies and researchers are constantly trying to develop new ways to treat this type of hair loss

 Recently a number of studies have been conducted into potential finasteride alternatives, with the latest coming from King Abdulaziz University in Jeddah, Saudi Arabia and Minia University in Egypt, which explored the possibility of a topical gel formulation of the popular antiandrogen.